Growing up, most of us dreamed of being a prolific centre-forward.

 Somebody has always had to do the dirty work.

 But very rarely have we seen them identified as the standalone key influence on a team’s success.

 Zinedine Zidane famously named Claude Makelele as Real Madrid’s most important player during the Galactico era.

-Similar praise has been heaped on Sergio Busquets by various modern legends of Barcelona.
+Similar praise has been heaped on Sergio Busquets by various modern Barcelona legends.

-Kante’s Player of the Year win is a new level of recognition, one with tangible results, one that leaves ink in the record books.
+Kante’s Player of the Year double acghieved a new level of recognition, one with tangible results, one that leaves ink in the record books.